kleinee/jns/README.md

 We generate a jupyter notebook configuration directory and in it a file called jupyter_notebook_config.py that holds the configuration settings for our notebook server.
 We also create a folder notebooks in the home directory of user jns as the notebook_dir for our server.
 In the notebook configuration file, we apply the following changes:

 * we tell jupyter not to sart a browser upon start - we access the server from a remote machine
-* we set the IP address to the current IP address of the Raspberry Pi assuming it is the satic IP we require
+* we set the IP address to '*'
-* we set the port for the notbook server to listen on to 9090
+* we set the port for the notbook server to listen on to 8888 which seems to be the defaut used by most installtions
 * we enable mathjax for rendering math in notebooks
 * we set the notebook_dir to ~/notebooks, the directory we created
 * we use the password hash for the default server password jns